 Google’s research tells us we have less than 4 seconds to load your web content before you start experiencing significant bounce rates.
-Making sure your site performs at a high level is crucial to delivering a good user experience — and bolstering conversion rates.
+Ensuring your site performs at a high level is crucial to delivering a good user experience — and bolstering conversion rates.

 Metrics such as the Core Web Vitals can help you measure how your site is doing.
-They can tell not only how fast your content is loading but also how users perceive content loading on their screens.
+They can tell how fast your content is loading and how users perceive content loading on their screens.

-Learn about a variety of free and paid tools to test and measure these metrics, as well as ways to improve your site’s performance.
+Learn about various free and paid tools to test and measure these metrics, as well as ways to improve your site’s performance.

-We walk through a few ways to test your website and review what metrics you should be paying attention to and what they mean.
+We walk through a few ways to test your website and review what metrics you should pay attention to and what they mean.
 Finally, we review test results and spotlight actionable ways to improve site performance.

 Mark: Hi.
 Welcome to How to Audit and Boost Your Web Performance.
 We’ll discuss the importance of performance on your website and ways to improve it.
 My name is Mark Leta, and I am the director of business analysis and quality assurance at the Allegiance Group.
 And today, I’m joined by my friend, Rob.